bhisaac/5eFP/5eFP-SRD.md

 |Paragon|Control Weather, Incendiary Cloud|
 |Epic|Gate, Prismatic Wall|

+### Elemental Attunement

-**_Elemental Attunement_.** Your patron bestows you the ability to adapt elemental energies within the spells you cast from the Primordial expanded spell list.
+Your patron bestows you the ability to adapt elemental energies within the spells you cast from the Primordial expanded spell list.
 Whenever you cast a spell from the Primordial expanded spell list that deals energy damage, you may choose to replace the energy type with the type preferred by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).

 Spells affected by this feature lose any secondary effects.
 For example, a cold _fireball_ no longer ignites combustibles within the spell's area of effect.
 Similarly, an acid _thunderwave_ does not push creatures or unsecured objects and no longer generates a thunderous boom.